gnocchixyz/gnocchi/doc/source/architecture.rst

 the defined archive policies.

 The *indexer* is responsible for storing the index of all resources, along with their types and properties.
-Gnocchi only knows about resource types from the OpenStack project, but also provides a *generic* type so you can create basic resources and handle the resource properties yourself.
+Gnocchi not only knows about resource types from the OpenStack project, but also provides a *generic* type so you can create basic resources and handle the resource properties yourself.
 The indexer is also responsible for linking resources with metrics.

 How to choose back-ends
 ~~~~~~~~~~~~~~~~~~~~~~~